 iii.
 Visit Components.
 The EPP shall provide workspace, support services, lodging, reimbursement for travel expenses, and information needed by the team to complete the review process.
-The report of the site visit team shall include a summary statement concerning the standards and programmatic recommendations for each program.
+The report of the site visit team shall include a summary statement concerning the standards as well as the recommendation and programmatic recommendations for each program.

 a.
-Interview with the Assessment Director about EPPcreated assessments and proprietary assessments with documentation of validity and reliability discussion.
-Additionally, discrepancies and action plans will be discussed. b.
+Interview with assessment director about EPP the Assessment Director about EPP-created assessments and proprietary assessments with documentation of validity and reliability discussion.
+Additionally, discrepancies and action plans will be discussed.

+b.
 Interview with the Certification Director and academic advisors to discuss transition points, cohorts, and processes relevant to certification.

 c.
-Interview with the Field and Clinical Experiences Director/Coordinator regarding Memorandums of Agreement, mutually beneficial partnerships, and assurances candidates are exposed to a variety of placements and students.
+Interview with the Field and Clinical Experiences Director/Coordinator regarding MOAsMemorandums of Agreement, mutually beneficial partnerships, and assurances candidates are exposed to a variety of placements and students.